ebrewe/cpgd-2016/notes.md

 should put in rotation lerping rather than instant turn.

 added rudimentary left-click only for attacking.
 Not a fan of the way phaser distinguishes mouse buttons.

+Changing player speed based on direction faced. moving back is safest, slowest.